architolk/vocoder/README.md

 - C1: 560p
 - C2: 68n

-Using [ltspice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html), we can calculate the frequency response for this band pass filter (see [lowpass.asc](lowpass.asc) for the script):
+Using [ltspice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html), we can calculate the frequency response for this low pass filter (see [lowpass.asc](lowpass.asc) for the script):

 ![](lowpass-graph.png)